 MailChimp is an integrated newsletter platform where you can capture and manage subscribers, create audiences, design content, send newsletters, and track results.
 However, basic plans restrict audience numbers and design features.

 HubSpot is a robust platform with marketing, sales, customer service, and CRM software, complete with newsletter functionality.
-Users can design and send newsletters, create audiences, and split test results.
+Users can design and send newsletters, organize audiences, and split test results.
 Like MailChimp, HubSpot comes with a free plan, but advanced features start at $40 per month.

-However, Canva designs do not download into HTML, meaning that you must embed or attach them to your email.
+However, Canva designs do not download into HTML, meaning you must embed or attach them to your email.

 BeeFree is an online email editor for creating stunning HTML newsletter designs without limitations.
 While the free version doesn’t allow you to save designs, you can download and save the HTML to use.